Greetings from Taipei!

 We rounded off our time in Vietnam with a whirlwind return to Saigon, which we spent indulging in avocado smoothies and banh mi, as always, and then it was off to Taipei, taking an illogical route via Singapore.

-It was here that I really took the time to put into practice the lifestyle I planned out for myself in my recent hitting the reset button post.
-For the first time in, well, ever, I managed to find the perfect mix of work, rest, exercise, and play.
+It was here that for the first time in, well, ever, I managed to find the perfect mix of work, rest, exercise, and play.

 I’m starting to catch up on work on Never Ending Footsteps, afternoon naps are now making a daily appearance in my to-do list, my Fitbit is recording 20,000 steps on a regular basis thanks to my many hikes in the mountains surrounding Taipei, and I’ve been heading out to explore the tourist sites I’ve missed on previous trips, too.